IBM/openshift-workshop-was/setup/README.md

 It gives you command line access to many tools you will use for the labs.
 To access the web terminal:

 - From the OpenShift web console, navigate to Networking -> Routes.
+- On the right, from the top, select Project name **lab** and
-Select Project `lab` and click on the URL of route `tools` under "Location".
+- from the route **tools**, click on the URL under "Location".

 ![Route URL](images/tools_route.jpg)